Individual Coaching and Prayer

 Introduction

-Both individual coaching and prayer and group coaching and prayer are vital for healthy disciple-making.
-Individual coaching allows for personal accountability, encouragement, and tailored growth in spiritual life, evangelism, and discipleship.
-Group coaching and prayer, on the other hand, creates space for shared learning, mutual encouragement, and corporate intercession.
-Together, these two settings help ordinary Christians grow strong in their faith while multiplying disciples and churches in the power of the Holy Spirit.
-How do we approach individual coaching and prayer?
+Individual coaching and prayer, and group coaching and prayer, are both essential for healthy disciple-making.
+Individual coaching provides space for personal accountability, encouragement, and prayerful help in following Jesus.
+Group coaching and prayer build shared rhythms of learning, mutual encouragement, and intercession within Christian community.
+Together, these settings help ordinary believers grow strong in faith and participate in the multiplication of disciples and churches by the power of the Holy Spirit.

 The Goal of Ministry Coaching